 - JTMS Website for updated information and events

 - Aeries.net – This is a parent portal that contains information of your student’s attendance, grades, assignments, and other important information.

 - Canvas – This is a school-wide program for students to access material such as PowerPoints, lecture notes, worksheets, assignment, and other resource materials.

 policies & practices

 - ATTENDANCE - Attendance will be taken and reported to the office each class period.
 When a student is going to be absent, his/her parent or guardian must phone the Attendance Clerk at 936-8701 by 9:00 AM each day of the absence.
-If a parent is calling to report an absence and receives the answering machine, he/she should give the student's full legal name, the date, and reason for absence.
+To report an absence, the call must identify themselves give the student's full legal name, the date, and reason for absence.

 If a student has an excused absence, they will be able to make up any missed work upon their return.
 Please inform the office in advance of any expected absence.

 Excused Absences are granted for: